amason445/bond_default_aggregation/README.md

 portfolio = {'AAA': {'weight': 0.40, 'default_rate': 0.025}, 'AA': {'weight': 0.30, 'default_rate': 0.04},
              'A': {'weight': 0.20, 'default_rate': 0.06}, 'BBB': {'weight': 0.10, 'default_rate': 0.08}}
 ```
+## Output

-This class module produces a list of tuples that can be unpackaged and graphed like the below:
+Currently, this module produces a list of tuples that can be unpackaged containing each probability for P(X = n) and the number of defaults.
+It can be graphed like below:

 ![alt_text](https://github.com/amason445/bond_default_aggregation/blob/main/DefaultFrequency.png)